Table of Contents

 White mold, also known as Sclerotinia sclerotiorum, can grow on a window sill.
 However, it’s not the only mold that can grow on the window sill.
 When you’re dealing with identifying any type of fungus (and white mold falls into this category), it’s important to identify the genus and species of the fungus in order to determine which type of fungicide you should use.
 White mold is usually white with a yellow-grey center, although it can appear as a greyish-white color.
 It’s known for creating fluffy whitish spores that are carried by the wind to create new fungi infestations.

 White mold can be dangerous to a number of plants, including flowers, vegetables, and grasses.
 It’s especially harmful to legumes like beans and peas because it causes them to rot right at ground level.
-Typically white mold is more prevalent after the first frost of winter has occurred where there has been high humidity and temperatures around 50 degrees Fahrenheit.
-You may also encounter white mold on a windowsill if you have a houseplant that’s been affected by the fungi.
+Typically white mold on window sill is more prevalent after the first frost of winter has occurred where there has been high humidity and temperatures around 50 degrees Fahrenheit.
+You may also encounter white mold on window sill if you have a houseplant that’s been affected by the fungi.
 You can tell if your houseplant is infected with white mold when it starts to form fluffy spores on the surface of the soil.
 If it has, waterlogged soil and leaves will start to turn yellow or brown.

 If you see white mold growing on your windowsill, remove it by wiping it down with a cloth that has been soaked in diluted bleach.
 Disinfect the area after you’ve wiped the fungus away and then let the surface fully dry before putting anything back as usual.
 Don’t use any chemicals as they could damage nearby plants or surfaces.